jundalisay/spblist/content/en/research/paracelsus/alchemy/notes.md

 P. 55	are thus asleep. (for[For] they which sleep a naturall sleep
 P. 56	would never bee perceived in them.
 Wheerefore[Wherefore] it
 P. 59	Sidenote: The flegme of of[2x] Wood is its Mercury, the
-P. 63	as oft as thou pleasest, viz. if thou puttest it a-into[into]
+P. 63	as oft as you pleasest, viz. if you puttest it a-into[into]
 P. 64	to to[2x] bee understood Dissolution, and Resolution,
 P. 66	sharpnesse of of[2x] the Salt, and makes them mild, and
 P. 68	and Minerall Fire in in[2x] Mountains, which indeed the